grafana/tempo/docs/sources/tempo/traceql/_index.md

 ### Structural

 These spanset operators look at the structure of a trace and the relationship between the spans.
-Structural operators ALWAYS return matches from the right hand side of the operator.
+Structural operators ALWAYS return matches from the right side of the operator.

 - `{condA} >> {condB}` - The descendant operator (`>>`) looks for spans matching `{condB}` that are descendants of a span matching `{condA}`
 - `{condA} << {condB}` - The ancestor operator (`<<`) looks for spans matching `{condB}` that are ancestor of a span matching `{condA}`